What's different about a remote model?

 1. High performance For this kind of money, it would be nuts to settle for less.
 Get a system with world-class radar range and laser jammers that are proven effective.

-2. GPS anti-false alarm software Escort uses GPS in an exclusive feature called AutoLearn to limit false alarms from roadside sources like radar-controlled door openers.
-Drive past one three times and the Max ci and ci 360 automatically store the signal to memory.
-Next time you drive past, they won't alert.
-Learn more about AutoLearn.
+2. GPS anti-false alarm software Escort uses GPS in an exclusive feature called AutoLearn that limits false alarms from roadside sources like radar-controlled door openers.
+Drive past one a few times and Escorts automatically store the signal to memory.
+Next time you drive past, there's no alert.

 3. Vehicular radar false-alarm suppression Most Blind Spot Monitoring systems use K-band radar mounted in the rear bumper to warn of nearby vehicles during lane changes.
 Found today in cars ranging from Kias to Bentleys, these systems drive radar detectors nuts, setting them off from up to 1,000 feet away.

 Nobody's yet found a bulletproof solution, but Escort has made some strides.
-The Max ci and ci 360 receive an IVT filter whose software aims to identify and ignore these nuisance signals.
+The Max Ci and Ci 360 have an updateable IVT filter that identifies and ignores these nuisance signals.

 4. Red light camera alerts